ropensci/butterfly/README.md

 #> `new$count`: 17 22 55 11
 ```

-`butterfly::loupe()` uses `dplyr::semi_join()` to match the timesteps of
+`butterfly::loupe()` uses `dplyr::semi_join()` to match the new and old
-your current dataframe, to the timesteps already present in the previous
+objects using a common unique identifier, which in a timeseries will be
-dataframe. `waldo::compare()` is then used to compare these and return
+the timestep. `waldo::compare()` is then used to compare these and
-the differences.
+provide a detailed report of the differences.

 `butterfly` follows the `waldo` philosophy of erring on the side of
 providing too much information, rather than too little.
 It will give a